-We invite non-profit groups, schools, universities, local businesses, agencies and others to utilize Jack Creek Preserve for education and research, outdoor experiential learning, and natural resource conservation.
+We invite non-profit groups, schools, universities, local businesses, agencies, and others to utilize Jack Creek Preserve for education and research, outdoor experiential learning, and natural resource conservation.
 Our 4,500 acre property provides a versatile landscape capable of serving a variety of programs to further education, leadership, outdoor skills, and conservation.
-The property offers a variety of natural habitats for a rich outdoor classroom and research facility.
-In addition, Jack Creek offers several lodging options ranging from the bunk rooms in the Outdoor Education Center to remote cabins and a high meadow campground.
+The property offers a variety of natural habitats for a rich outdoor classroom and research venue.

 A core part of the Preserve’s mission is to provide educational opportunities to the public.
-The Preserve's Outdoor Education Center (Center) provides a place where students, educators, land managers, non-profits, universities, visitors, and others can gather to learn through multi-day courses, presentations, wilderness activities, as well as conduct research and recreate.
+The Preserve's Outdoor Education Center (Center) provides a place where students, educators, land managers, non-profits, universities, visitors, and others can gather to learn through multi-day courses, presentations, wilderness activities, as well as conduct research.

 Outdoor Education Center Building Amenities:

-- Library of activity guides, curriculum resources, field guides, and other relevant educational materials
+Library of activity guides, field guides, and other relevant educational materials

-- Teaching equipment like skulls, furs, binoculars, GPS units, spotting scopes, cameras, school supplies, etc.
+Teaching equipment like skulls, furs, binoculars, GPS units, school supplies, etc.

 Donations are always being accepted for continued expansion and improvement of the Education Center.